 Figure 1.
 Conceptual drawing of preliminary single lane roundabout design at the intersection of Chena Pump Road, Chena Small Tracts Road, and Old Chena Ridge Road in Fairbanks.

-We are designing a single-lane roundabout at the intersection of Chena Pump Road, Chena Small Tracts Road, and Old Chena Ridge Road with the goal of improving safety.
+We are in the final stages of designing a single-lane roundabout at the intersection of Chena Pump Road, Chena Small Tracts Road, and Old Chena Ridge Road.
+The purpose of this project is to improve safety.
 For intersections like this one, a roundabout is a safer solution than a four-way stop or traffic signal.

 Figure 2.
 A schedule graphic showing the project timeline progression (last updated 9/16/24)